Nguyễn Thúc Thùy Tiên

 Nguyễn Thúc Thùy Tiên (born August 12, 1998) is a Vietnamese beauty queen and model.
-Crowned Miss Grand International 2021 in 4 December 2021 at Bangkok, Thailand, she is the first Vietnamese woman to win this beauty pageant.
+Crowned Miss Grand International 2021 on 4 December 2021 at Bangkok, Thailand, she is the first Vietnamese woman to win the title.
 Before that, she also represented Vietnam at Miss International 2018 in Japan.
 She was awarded the Certificate of Merit by the Prime Minister of Vietnam Phạm Minh Chính for Prominent Young Face 2021 (Vietnamese: Gương mặt trẻ tiêu biểu 2021).

 Early life and education

 Thùy Tiên was born on August 12, 1998, in Ho Chi Minh City.
-She once read French Language at the Faculty of French Language of University of Social Sciences and Humanities, a member of Vietnam National University, Ho Chi Minh City system before switching to a new major and then obtaining her Bachelor's degree in International Hotel and Restaurant Management (joint program with Vatel) from the Hoa Sen University in 2022.
+She once read French Language at the Faculty of French Language of University of Social Sciences and Humanities, a member of Vietnam National University, Ho Chi Minh City system before switching to a new major and then obtaining her bachelor's degree in International Hotel and Restaurant Management (joint program with Vatel) from the Hoa Sen University in 2022.